 - Activate or implement an optimization.

-- Then you can measure the performance again.
+- Then measure the performance again.
 Has it demonstrably made a difference?
 If not, remove the optimization and try something else.
 If yes, then keep the optimization.
-Test whether everything still works as before and add another optimization.
+Test if everything still works as before and add another optimization.

 Improve WordPress performance